Universal Quantum Emulator: Fidelity of emulation for the generalized algorithm

 \ees where \beq \mathcal{W}(\tau)=\sum_{\lambda\in\Lambda} p(\lambda)\ \Tr_a\Big( W_a^\i(\lambda)\Big[ \tau \otimes |-\rangle\langle-|_a \Big] {W_a^\i(\lambda)}^\dag\Big) \ , \eeq and the partial trace is over qubit $a$.
 Therefore, we conclude that for any initial state $\rho$ it holds that $\text{F}(\mathcal{E}_U(\rho), U\rho U^\dag)\ge p_\text{erase}(\rho)= \langle\phi^\i| \mathcal{W}^T(\rho)|\phi^\i\rangle .$

-In the above argument, we assumed we ignore the outcome of measurement in step (ii), which means that we do not care if the erasing has been successful or not.
+In the above analysis, we ignored the outcome of measurement in step (ii), which means that we do not care if the erasing has been successful or not.
 Now suppose we postselect to the cases where the erasing has been successful.
 In this case after the measurement the joint state of the system and ancillary qubits $a_1\cdots a_T$ is given by

 where the factor $1/p_\text{erase}(|\psi\rangle\langle\psi|)$ is due to the postselection.
 Then, using an argument similar to the one we used before, we can show that the the squared of the fidelity of the final joint state of the system and qubits $a_1\cdots a_T$ at the end of the algorithm, with state $U|\psi\rangle\otimes |-\rangle^{\otimes T}$ is given by \bes